Case Study: Income Protection With a New Job and a New Baby

 The Result

-After speaking to his adviser, Tim ended up with a policy that had a premium slightly less than what he was initially looking at online by stretching out the deferred period and going with an insurer that was happy to cover his medical condition at no extra cost.
+After speaking to his adviser, Tim ended up with a slightly cheaper policy compared to what he was initially looking at online.
+By stretching out the deferred period and going with an insurer that was happy to cover his medical condition, he was able to get suitable cover at no extra cost.

 Tim’s Life Insurance

-Tim already had some existing Life Insurance that would pay out if either Tim or Emma were to pass away but the level of cover was only enough to pay off the mortgage.
-As they now have a son, TIm’s adviser suggested that they take out some additional cover.
+Tim already had some existing Life Insurance that would pay out if he or his wife were to pass away, but the level of cover was only enough to pay off the mortgage.
+As they now had a child, TIm’s adviser suggested that they take out some additional cover.

 Protecting Tim’s Family